Dudeștii Noi: History

 Dacians, Romans, Goths, Huns, Gepids, Awards, Serbs, Slovenes, Mongols and Turks attacked or settled in Banat over the centuries while thrusting aside or annihilating each other in mutual confrontations.
 The name of the village, Bessenovo, originated from an earlier settlement by the Pechenegs.
 It was first documented in the papal tithes in 1332.
 In 1551, the Ottomans entered Banat.
 The occupation only ended when Prince Eugene of Savoy and the Austrian troops took Timișoara on 13 October 1756.
 By now the whole area had become depopulated, impoverished and marshy.
 In the Treaty of Passarowitz the Banat of Temeswar was subordinated to the Hofkammer in Vienna as crown land of the Kaiser on 21 July 1718.
 Count Claude Florimond de Mercy was assigned in 1720 with the administration, reclamation and governance of Banat.
 Initially he recruited immigrants predominantly from his native country Lorraine for the province entrusted in his care.
-The Lorrainian Johann Oßwald, living in Banat since 20 years already, recruited 60 German-Lorrainian families (290 people) from the areas around Mainz and Trier to settle in Beschenowa.
+The Lorrainian Johann Oßwald, already having lived in Banat 20 years, recruited 60 German-Lorrainian families (290 people) from the areas around Mainz and Trier to settle in Beschenowa.
 In 1748, as part of the Große Schwabenwanderungen (Great Swabian Migrations) of the Danube Swabians, this first group of voluntary imperial colonists arrived, most of which came on floats called Ulmer Schachtel, traveling on the Danube from the German town of Ulm for about two or three weeks.
 In 1750 another group of settlers arrived.
 The name of Neubeschenowa was adopted to distinguish the village from Altbeschenowa, present-day Dudeștii Vechi, also located in Banat.
 Following the unrests by the Salpeters in the shire of Hauenstein, Schwarzwald, several families were deported by force and resettled in Neubeschenowa.
 Several decommissioned soldiers also settled in the community in 1763.
 The family of Habsburg-Lorraine signed over politically the Banat of Temeswar to Hungary in 1778.